joemaller/aoc2017/day02/README.md

   In this example, the spreadsheet's checksum would be 8 + 4 + 6 = 18.
 ```

 So far, this year's challenges could be called "Advent of Map-Reduce".
 Part one was pretty simple, after some mildly yucky text splitting, the checksum was a one-line reduce function.
 The fun part was getting to use the [ES6 Spread Operator][spread] to call `Math.min` and `Math.max` with each item in the row as a sequential argument.
-Made for a very clean solution:
+Made for a very clean, almost pythonic, solution:

 ``` js
 arr.reduce((total, row) => total + Math.max(...row) - Math.min(...row), 0);